Abhigupta13/set-up-node-mvc/README.md

 ## ⚠️ **Disclaimer** ⚠️

-### You must use to run it directly from the npm registry without the need for global installation.
+### You must run it with npx to execute it directly from the npm registry, without the need for global installation.
 ```bash
 npx set-up-node-mvc
 ````